jschristie/docs/sources/faq/general.md

-## How do I change the IP address and/or listening port of my Gluu Server?
+## How do I change hostname and/or IP address and/or listening port of my Gluu Server?

-There is no easy way to change the IP address or port of your Gluu Server once it's already deployed.
+There is no easy way to change any of those once your instance is already deployed.
 At very least it would require to modify a lot of settings stored in LDAP configuration entries, in Apache/Tomcat configuration, and perhaps in custom authentication scripts' sources too (if you plan to use one).
 If you need to change an IP address, we recommend doing a fresh install on a new VM.

 Aside from using static public ip address, you could opt to use some static ip address from private range of your internal network, and to employ some sort of reverse proxy, or load balancer, or simple port forwarding on another internet-facing device that will forward connections to your instance in that network.
-When it's set up this way you can freely change your public ip address on this internet-facing intermediary device (just will need to make sure your DNS records will be updated accordingly each time)
+When it's set up this way you can freely change your public ip address on this internet-facing intermediary device (just will need to make sure your DNS records will be updated accordingly each time).

 ## How do I customize the IDP to ask for Email instead of Username for login?